Female toplessness in the United States: New York

 In 1986, seven women who picnicked topless were charged in Rochester, New York with baring "that portion of the breast which is below the top of the areola".
 That law had originally been enacted to discourage 'topless' waitresses.
 The women were initially convicted, but on appeal two of the women's charges were reversed by the New York State Court of Appeals in 1992 on equal protection grounds in Santorelli's case.

 Phoenix Feeley of New York City, was arrested in 2005 in New York City for walking along a street without wearing a shirt.
 She sued the city for violating a New York State Supreme Court ruling in Santorelli's case which had declared that women can go topless in public.
 The city finally paid $29,000 to settle her lawsuit.
-The Outdoor Co-ed Topless Pulp Fiction Appreciation Society has since 2011 organized regular gatherings around New York City of women who read books in public while topless.
-The objective of the group, besides enjoying the sun and book reading, is to create awareness that New York law allows toplessness in public and to change social attitudes to the exposure of breasts.
-Although participation has been very small, there has been no harassment of the participants either by the police or the public.
+The Outdoor Co-ed Topless Pulp Fiction Appreciation Society from 2011 to 2021 organized regular gatherings around New York City of women who read books in public while topless.
+The objective of the group, besides enjoying the sun and book reading, was to create awareness that New York law allows toplessness in public and to change social attitudes to the exposure of breasts.
+Although participation was very small, there was no harassment of the participants either by the police or the public.
 The Topless New York series, created by an anonymous New York City photographer in 2007, is another effort to raise awareness of women's topless rights in New York State, and normalize the exercise of those rights, by publishing photographs of women topless in public all over New York City and other areas of New York State.

 Holly Van Voast, a Bronx photographer and performance artist, was detained, arrested or issued summonses 10 times during 2011 and 2012.
 Among other places, she went topless on the Staten Island Ferry, at the Oyster Bar in Grand Central Terminal, in front of an elementary school, on a train, and outside a Hooters restaurant.
 After her arrest in front of the Hooters, police officers took her to a hospital for a psychiatric evaluation.
 On October 11, 2011, she appeared in the Midtown Community Court and promptly removed her top, baring her breasts, in front of the judge.
 All the charges were dismissed.
 Van Voast filed a federal lawsuit on May 15 against the city and the police department.

 In February 2013, the New York City Police Department issued a command to all its officers through their daily roll call.
 It reminded officers that they are not to cite or arrest a woman for public lewdness, indecent exposure or any other section of the Penal Law for "simply exposing their breasts in public."

+In 2015, GoTopless organized demonstrations to protest against the legal and public attitude to the inequality in New York City.